yosrafitoury-dev/automotive-bi-pipeline/README.md

 Or just run the whole pipeline: bashpython etl_pipeline.py
 Database
-Three tables in PostgreSQL: vehicle_makes, vehicle_models, and epa_fuel_economy (the main one with ~1000 records covering 2015–2024).
+Three tables in PostgreSQL: vehicle_makes, vehicle_models, and epa_fuel_economy (the main one, with 1,065 records covering 2015–2024).
 There's also a view called top_efficient_vehicles with the 50 most fuel-efficient vehicles.
 A few of the queries I used for analysis: sql-- average MPG per manufacturer